Shrutijain-22/team-task-manager-backend/README.md

 - Task creation and assignment restricted to project owners
 - Task status updates restricted to the assigned team member only
 - Dashboard analytics split into personal stats and project admin stats
-- Filtering support on tasks by status, assignee, project, and overdue flag

 ---